Aditya-dev2005/HappyPlaces/README.md

 # 📍 HappyPlaces – Location Memory App (Android)

-HappyPlaces is an Android application that lets users save, describe, and relive their favorite places with custom images, descriptions, and precise map locations.
+**HappyPlaces** is an Android application that lets users **save, describe, and relive their favorite locations** using maps, custom photos, and notes — even offline.

 > “For travelers, explorers, or memory hoarders — keep every happy place pinned forever.”

 ---